stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 Three new things showed up in these additional table definitions:
-First, primary keys can consist of more than one column, that's why we provide them as a list of columns (actually, its a heterogeneous list of type `All (TColumn t) ts`, where `t` is the table we are currently working on, and `ts` is the list of `SqliteType`s associated with the columns).
+First, primary keys can consist of more than one column, that's why we provide them as a list of columns (actually, it's a heterogeneous list of type `All (TColumn t) ts`, where `t` is the table we are currently working on, and `ts` is the list of `SqliteType`s associated with the columns).
 Second, the